hakzsam/re-pcounter-tools/hwdocs/pcounter/nva5-pcounter.rst

 RASTER signals
 ==============

-XXX: shaded_pixel_count uses the QUAD event mode.
+All the following signals use the QUAD event mode except rasterizer_tiles_killed_by_zcull_count and rasterizer_tiles_in_count which use the QUAD/B6 event mode.

 The shaded_pixel_count uses 3 passes to compute its counter value.
 For each pass, it uses a different mux for the register 0x408750.
 These values are